-- 1. MYTH AND FACT: When consumed responsibly alcohol can be safe.
-While it still has a physical effect on the body, it will not cause permanent damage if consumed in small quantities, and not often.
-However, since many teen drinkers consume large quantities in a short period of time, it can be extremely harmful, and moreover, dangerous. - 2.
-MYTH: Alcohol is a depressant drug.
+1. MYTH AND FACT: When consumed responsibly and in moderate quantities, alcohol will not cause permanent damage.
+However, since many teen drinkers consume large quantities in a short period of time, it can be extremely harmful and dangerous.

+2. MYTH: Alcohol is a depressant drug.
 It slows down the normal pattern of neuro-transmission to and from the brain through the Central Nervous System.
-All body systems react more slowly, including gross and fine motor skills and reaction time. - 3.
-MYTH: If you eat before you drink, the food in your stomach will slow down the rate of absorption of the alcohol into the blood stream.
+All body systems react more slowly, including gross and fine motor skills, and reaction time.

+3. MYTH: If you eat before you drink, the food in your stomach will slow down the rate of absorption of the alcohol into the blood stream.
 The amount of alcohol however, remains the same, therefore the level of intoxication is the same.
-You may not feel the effects of the alcohol as rapidly, but it is in your system, regardless of the food. - 4.
-MYTH AND FACT: The level of intoxication is determined by the amount of alcohol consumed, as well as the volume of blood into which it is absorbed.
-Girls may generally have less weight than boys, and therefore less blood volume, so the alcohol concentration in the blood stream is greater.
+You may not feel the effects of the alcohol as rapidly, but it is in your system, regardless of the food.

+4. MYTH AND FACT: The level of intoxication is determined by the amount of alcohol consumed, as well as the volume of blood into which it is absorbed.
+Girls generally have less weight than boys, and therefore less blood volume, so the alcohol concentration in the blood stream is greater.
 As girls generally have a greater percentage of body fat compared to boys, the rate of alcohol absorption is also greater.
 But this is just a generalization.
 Some boys may be physically lighter than a girl and may have greater body fat, making this untrue.
-It really depends on the person. - 5.
-MYTH: Coffee or energy drinks have caffeine, which is a stimulant drug.
+It really depends on the person.

+5. MYTH: Coffee or energy drinks have caffeine, which is a stimulant drug.
 Consuming these may make you feel wider awake, but they do not change the BAC level.
-By consuming these stimulant drinks, you simply are a 'wide-awake drunk'. - 6.
-MYTH AND FACT: If you vomit after drinking too much, the alcohol in the drinks that are vomited won't be absorbed into the blood stream.
+By consuming these stimulant drinks, you simply are a 'wide-awake drunk'.

+6. MYTH: If you vomit after drinking too much, the alcohol in the drinks that are vomited won't be absorbed into the blood stream.
 However, the alcohol that is already in the blood stream is there until it can be metabolized through the liver, which is only about one drink per hour.
-Vomiting will not make you less drunk. - 7.
-MYTH: Beer, coolers, wine, and shots are equally as intoxicating.
-While beer has more volume (e.g. a 355 ml can of beer compared to a 30 ml shot of whiskey) the beer has only 5% alcohol by volume, compared to 40% alcohol by volume.
+Vomiting will not make you less drunk.

+7. MYTH: Beer, coolers, wine, and shots are equally as intoxicating.
+While beer has more volume, (e.g. a 355 ml can of beer compared to a 30 ml shot of whiskey), the beer has only 5% alcohol by volume, compared to the shot at 40% alcohol by volume.
 A shot of whiskey is stronger, but you drink less of it.
-However, 'chugging' shots is very dangerous as the alcohol content is huge. - 8.
-FACT: A cold shower may wake you up, but the amount of alcohol is the blood stream remains unchanged.
-Your level of impairment remains unchanged.
-Nothing you do can get rid of the alcohol any faster. - 9.
-MYTH AND FACT: Alcohol is alcohol.
-It doesn't matter whether you drink a beer, then a wine, then a shot the amount of alcohol you consume is the determining factor for your BAC level.
-However, mixing drinks may make you feel drunker, or may make you feel sick, due to the other components in the drinks, especially the sugar. - 10.
-FACT: Some people think coolers are less likely to intoxicate the user, but in fact most coolers have exactly the same amount of alcohol as a beer.
-Some have even more alcohol by volume increasing the level of intoxication.
+However, 'chugging' shots is very dangerous as the alcohol content is huge.

+8. FACT: A cold shower may wake you up, but the amount of alcohol is the blood stream remains unchanged.
+Your level of impairment is the same.
+There is nothing that will reduce the state of drunkenness except time.
+It takes approximately one hour to metabolize one standard drink.

+9. MYTH AND FACT: Alcohol is alcohol.
+It doesn't matter whether you drink a beer, then a wine, then a shot - the amount of alcohol you consume is the determining factor for your BAC level.
+However, mixing drinks may make you feel drunker, or may make you feel sick, due to the other components in the drinks, especially the sugar.

+10. FACT: Many people think coolers are less likely to intoxicate the user, but in fact most coolers have the same amount of alcohol as a beer.
+Some actually have more alcohol by volume, increasing the level of intoxication.
 Additionally, coolers have a high sugar level which often makes the person drink them faster and/or drink more, increasing the level of intoxication.

-EDUCATORS' RESOURCE - ALCOHOL
+EDUCATOR'S RESOURCE - ALCOHOL